ibukye/CW2025/README.md

 - com.comp2042.GameConfig
   - Purpose : To organize and make the codes easy to read by extracting Magic Numbers.
   - Reason : Hard coded values makes the code complicated to read since there's no explanation.
 To improve readability, maintainability, and makes it easy to adjust game difficulty later.
+- com.comp2042.model.HighScoreManager
+  - Purpose : To manage high score data.
+  - Reason : To adhere to SRP by separating the file I/O logic (reading/writing `highscore.txt`) from the `GameController`.

 ---
 ## Modified Java Classes